Stephen Adly Guirgis: Writing

+Guirgis' play Between Riverside and Crazy premiered Off-Broadway at the Atlantic Theater Company in July 2014 and closed on August 23, 2014.
+It then was produced by Second Stage Theatre, opening in previews on January 16, 2015, officially on February 11, 2015.
+Directed by Austin Pendleton, the play featured Stephen McKinley Henderson.
+The play received a nomination for the 2015 Drama League Award, Outstanding Production of a Broadway or Off-Broadway Play.
+The play won the 2015 Outer Critics Circle Award, Outstanding New Off-Broadway Play, the 2015 New York Drama Critics Circle Award for Best Play, and the 2015 Lucille Lortel Award for Outstanding Play.
+Artists Repertory Theatre, located in Portland, Oregon, staged Between Riverside and Crazy from March 4 to April 1, 2018.
+The show had its Broadway debut with previews beginning December 1, 2022, and opening on December 19, 2022.

+His award-winning play Halfway Bitches Go Straight To Heaven, directed by John Ortiz in 2019 in a LAByrinth Theater/Atlantic Theater co-production, features a cast of 18 plus a goat, and garnered Obie Awards for its two stars, Liza Colón-Zayas and Elizabeth Rodriguez.

+His adaptation of the film Dog Day Afternoon will premiere on Broadway on March 10, 2026.
+The show will have a 16 week run at the August Wilson Theatre, with an official opening date of March 30, 2026.

 Television writing credits include NYPD Blue, David Milch's short-lived CBS drama Big Apple, and Shane Salerno's short-lived NBC series UC: Undercover.
-Guirgis collaborated with Academy Award nominated director Baz Luhrmann on The Get Down, a Netflix Series about the birth of hip-hop in the 1970s.
+Guirgis collaborated with Academy Award nominated director Baz Luhrmann on The Get Down, a Netflix series about the birth of hip-hop in the 1970s.

 Directing

-He developed and directed Liza Colón-Zayas' play Sistah Supreme for Danny Hoch's Hip Hop Theater Festival in 2000 Marco Greco's award-winning Behind the Counter with Mussolini at the York Theatre (1998 in New York) and Los Angeles (1999 and 2002), and directed Melanie Maras' Kiss Me on the Mouth for InViolet Rep in 2009.
+He developed and directed Liza Colón-Zayas' play Sistah Supreme for Danny Hoch's Hip Hop Theater Festival in 2000, Marco Greco's award-winning Behind the Counter with Mussolini at the York Theatre (1998 in New York) and Los Angeles (1999 and 2002), and directed Melanie Maras' Kiss Me on the Mouth for InViolet Rep in 2009.

 Acting

-As an actor, Guirgis is currently a series regular portraying Frank Mariani on HBO's "Winning Time".
-He appeared in Brett C. Leonard's stage play Guinea Pig Solo, produced by LAByrinth at the Public Theater in 2004.
-He has had leading roles in films such as Todd Solondz's Palindromes (2004), Brett C. Leonard's Jailbait (2004), and Kenneth Lonergan's Margaret (2011).
+He appeared in Brett C. Leonard's stage play Guinea Pig Solo, produced by LAByrinth at The Public Theater in 2004.
+He has had supporting roles in films such as Todd Solondz's Palindromes (2004), Brett C. Leonard's Jailbait (2004), and Kenneth Lonergan's Margaret (2011).
 Other credits include the 1997 Law & Order episode "Terminal" and films such as Meet Joe Black (1998), Blackbird (2007), Trainwreck: My Life as an Idiot (2007), Noise (2007), Synecdoche, New York (2008), and Philip Seymour Hoffman's directorial debut Jack Goes Boating (2010).
+Guirgis was a series regular portraying Frank Mariani on HBO's Winning Time.